Corporate Membership Frequently Asked Questions

 + Who are WBENC's Corporate Members?

 Membership is open to corporations, government agencies and nonprofit organizations that have a demonstrated interest in supplier diversity programs.
-As of September 1, 2014, WBENC has over 270 Corporate Members.
-WBENC’s more than 12,000 certified WBEs are not classified as members.
+As of December 2018, WBENC has 320 Corporate Members.
+WBENC’s 15,000+ certified WBEs are not classified as members.

 + Who is eligible to join?

 Corporations, government agencies and nonprofit organizations that have a supplier diversity program or are in the process of starting one are eligible to join.
-They must proactively seek women business enterprise (WBE) suppliers.
+They must proactively seek Women's Business Enterprise (WBE) suppliers.

 + What is the value of a WBENC Corporate Membership?